lcdb/lcdb-wf/docs/decisions.rst

 around this if space is a problem, and I think it's an acceptable workaround for the benefit of simplified references more generally.

-So we might have something like the following:
+So we might have something like the following for RNA-seq:

 ::